 Formulating recommendations

 The panel voted on the direction and the strength (strong or conditional) of each recommendation.
+Voting on recommendations was by secret ballot.
+For a strong recommendation we required 80% of votes in favour and smaller proportion in favour of a strong recommendation would result in a conditional recommendation.
 In making recommendations, the panel considered the magnitude of benefits and harms15, the quality of supporting evidence, and underlying values and preferences.
+Following the GRADE framework,9 we report our overall confidence in estimates of effect (i.e. the quality of supporting evidence) using the ratings “very low,” “low,” “moderate” or “high”.
+The confidence in effect estimates from randomized controlled trials begins as high, while confidence in the evidence from observational studies begins as low.
+Confidence can be rated down for risk of bias,10 imprecision,11 inconsistency,12 indirectness,13 and likelihood of publication bias.14 Observational evidence can be rated up in the presence of a large magnitude of association, a dose-response gradient or if all unaccounted confounders increase confidence in estimates of effect.
+The steering committee suggested confidence ratings for each evidence summary; the final assessments were achieved by consensus among voting panel members.

-91011121314Table 1 presents interpretations of strong and conditional recommendations from the perspectives of patients, clinicians and policy-makers.8 We restricted strong recommendations when evidence was of low or very low quality to situations of very high mortality in which almost all informed individuals will choose a possibly effective intervention, even if evidentiary support is limited.15
+Table 1 presents interpretations of strong and conditional recommendations from the perspectives of patients, clinicians and policy-makers.8 We restricted strong recommendations when evidence was of low or very low quality to situations of very high mortality in which almost all informed individuals will choose a possibly effective intervention, even if evidentiary support is limited.15

 Values and preferences

-We specified the following value and preference judgments that informed the recommendations.

-We placed a very high value on uncertain, substantial mortality reduction associated with any of the interventions and a lower value on very uncertain increase in EBOV transmission to healthcare providers.

-We placed a much lower value on rare complications of antibiotic therapy than on uncertain mortality benefit associated with antibiotic administration.

-We placed a high value on uncertain improvement in psychological well-being of patients and a lower value on very low and uncertain risk of EBOV transmission to the family.

-We placed a very high value on the reduction of pain suffered by EVD patients and a lower value on potential negative perceptions associated with the use of specific medications, in particular opioids.
+We specified the following value and preference judgments that informed the recommendations: we placed a very high value on uncertain, substantial mortality reduction associated with any of the interventions and a lower value on very uncertain increase in EBOV transmission to healthcare providers; we placed a much lower value on rare complications of antibiotic therapy than on uncertain mortality benefit associated with antibiotic administration; we placed a high value on uncertain improvement in psychological well-being of patients and a lower value on very low and uncertain risk of EBOV transmission to the family; we placed a very high value on the reduction of pain suffered by EVD patients and a lower value on potential negative perceptions associated with the use of specific medications, in particular opioids.

 Other considerations

-We discussed, but did not make recommendations regarding 1) resources, feasibility and equity, 2) diagnosis and treatment of malaria, 3) distinct vulnerable populations, and 4) the limitations of making inferences from data collected in high-resource settings.
+We discussed, but did not make recommendations regarding 1) resources, feasibility and equity, 2) recommendations for interventions considered routine in high-income countries, 3) diagnosis and treatment of malaria, 4) distinct vulnerable populations, 5) the limitations of making inferences from data collected in high-resource settings, and 6) the importance of continuing clinical research during outbreaks of infectious diseases and, more generally, in low and middle-income countries.
 A description of the group consensus on these issues appears in the appendix.

 Recommendations